CP1404/Practicals/prac_03/README.md

     describes what your change was.
     **Use the imperative mood** for your messages.
 (This is the same for Python docstrings, by the way.)
-    So don\'t write like \"*Added error checking*\" (that\'s the indicative mood), but rather \"*Add error checking*\".
+    So don't write like "*Added error checking*" (that's the indicative mood), but rather "*Add error checking*".
-    One way to think about this is that your message goes after \"If applied, this commit will...\".
+    One way to think about this is that your message goes after "If applied, this commit will...".
-    For this nearly-empty change you might just use \"Initialise repository\" or \"Add starter file\".
+    For this nearly-empty change you might just use "Initialise repository" or "Add starter file".
     Then click **Commit**.**
     **You should now see your first commit appear in the Log tab of the Version Control tool window.
 Yay!